Why does the Blue Guide matter for CRA interpretation?

 The Blue Guide says placing on the market requires a completed product and an offer or agreement transferring ownership, possession or another property right, but it does not require physical handover.

-Does stock in a manufacturer's or importer's warehouse count as placing on the market?
+Under CRA Blue Guide concepts, does stock in a manufacturer's or importer's warehouse count as placing on the market?

 No, not by itself.